camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 1. Download the REST API web application archive from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
     * For [WildFly ≥27 / JBoss EAP 8](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
-    * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
+    * For [JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
 2. Optionally, you may change the context path to which the REST API will be deployed (default is `/engine-rest`).
    Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.
 3. Copy the war file to `$WILDFLY_HOME/standalone/deployments`.